DJMax: DJMax Technika

 In this arcade series (which also has one entry for the PlayStation Vita and mobile platforms), players have to tap the screen at the moment when a moving slider crosses the symbols.
 Tapping the correct symbols produce sounds which fills in the missing sounds from the song and gives players points.
 There are different kinds of hand gestures or motions player needs to perform at times.

 Intellectual property disputes

-Due to the comparable similarity between DJMAX games and the Beatmania series, including the interface and keysounding implementation, Pentavision received an intellectual property infringement filing from Konami on December 24, 2008.
-The lawsuit was settled out of court, with Konami owning exclusive distribution rights to DJMAX games in Japan, as well as Pentavision being required to pay a fee for any future DJMAX games released.
+On December 12, 2008, Pentavision attempted to file a patent for a rhythm game system similar to a game system patented by Konami under Korean Patent No. 294603, which outlines game systems such at hitsounding, visual indicators of accuracy, and the results screen following the song.
+Pentavision's patent cited Konami's patent as a basis, but differs as Pentavision's patent allows players to control note location, keybindings, and hit effects.
+Less than two weeks later, Pentavision received a patent infringement filing from Konami on December 24, 2008, where Konami claimed that the DJMax series infringed on their patent.
+The lawsuit was settled out of court, with Pentavision being required to pay a fee for all prior DJMax games, alongside Konami owning exclusive distribution rights to the DJMax Technika franchise in Japan.